Annual Graduate Conference

 Since 2004, graduate students from Duke and UNC have collaborated on an annual conference on Islamic studies in the spring semester.
-Please see information about the current year’s conference, as well as past conferences, below.
+Please see below for a listing of past conferences as well as information about this year’s current conference.

 Seventeenth Annual Duke-UNC Middle East and Islamic Studies Graduate Student Conference (2020) “Who Speaks for Islam?: Approaches to Authority within the Academy and Beyond.”
 This conference was held at UNC-Chapel Hill on Saturday, February 29, 2020.
 Papers interrogated questions of authority and power.
 Keynote speaker, Professor Kecia Ali spoke to gendered citational politics and structures of authority within the academy.